muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Abstract.md

 ## Bits

-A **Bits** artifact is an arbitrarily-long sequence of *bits* where each bit is an integer in the range `0..1`.
+A **Bits** artifact is an arbitrarily-long sequence of *bits* where each bit is an integer in the set `0..1`.

 Examples: